Motivic classes of degeneracy loci and pointed Brill-Noether varieties: Vexillary degeneracy loci

 Let $X$ be an irreducible variety over an algebraically closed field.
 Given maps of vector bundles over $X$ as in \eqref{eq:maps} and a (weakly) increasing sequence $\bm{k}:=(k_1,\dots, k_t)$ of positive integers, the \textit{vexillary degeneracy locus} corresponding to the triple $\bm{\tau} = (\bm{k},\bm{p},\bm{q})$ is defined as

 with inclusion $\iota\colon W_{\bt} \hookrightarrow X$.
-Such loci are Cohen-Macaulay when they have the expected dimension and when $X$ is Cohen-Macaulay.
+Such a locus is Cohen-Macaulay when it has the expected dimension and when $X$ is Cohen-Macaulay.
 We will compute the motivic Hirzebruch class of $W_{\bt}$ in $A_*(X)[y]$, where $A_*(X)$ is the Chow group of $X$ and $y$ is a formal variable.
 It will be convenient to consider arbitrary weakly increasing sequences $\bm{k}$ (see e.g., \S\ref{sec:filtr}).